|

 available for closing does not include cash reserves or

+money from other sources.
 Cash Flow Basis - This

 calculation shows when your monthly payment savings